awsdocs/amazon-ec2-user-guide/doc_source/ec2-fleet-configuration-strategies.md

 If Example Corp used the `diversified` strategy, the Spot Instances would come from all three pools\.
 The EC2 Fleet would launch 6 `r3.2xlarge` instances \(which provide 6 units\), 3 `r3.4xlarge` instances \(which provide 6 units\), and 2 `r3.8xlarge` instances \(which provide 8 units\), for a total of 20 units\.

-## Walkthrough: Using EC2 Fleet with On\-Demand as the Primary Capacity<a name="ec2-fleet-on-demand-walkthrough"></a>
+## Tutorial: Using EC2 Fleet with On\-Demand as the Primary Capacity<a name="ec2-fleet-on-demand-walkthrough"></a>

-This walkthrough uses a fictitious company called ABC Online to illustrate the process of requesting an EC2 Fleet with On\-Demand as the primary capacity, and Spot capacity if available\.
+This tutorial uses a fictitious company called ABC Online to illustrate the process of requesting an EC2 Fleet with On\-Demand as the primary capacity, and Spot capacity if available\.

 ### Objective<a name="ec2-fleet-on-demand-walkthrough-objective"></a>